CreativeCodingLab/PoetryChains/README.txt

 > npm install coffee-script -g

-To run...
+To run locally...

 > nodemon index.coffee

 > coffee index.coffee

-(will open up port 8888 on localhost, defaults to chain visualization)
+(will open up port 8888 on localhost, defaults to looping through all 4 animations, starting with the chain visualization)

+To specify a particular animation...

 http://localhost:8888/#colocation